cubjs/cub/readme.md

 });
 ```

-- If you want to excute some logic after the last interceptor has been invoked like koa design, you register a a instance of BaseInterceptor.
+- If you want to execute some logic after the last interceptor has been invoked like koa design, you register a an instance of BaseInterceptor.

 ```js
 const BaseInterceptor = Cub.BaseInterceptor;